tylerbarnum/bacteria-archaea-trait-prediction-from-genomes/README.md

 ## Training

 To train a model from data from BacDive and the Genome Taxonomy Database, follow these steps.
-For speed, this repo was node coded to use other datasets, so modifications to code would be needed to do so.
+For quick development, this repo was not coded to use other datasets, so modifications to code would be needed to do so.
+All runtimes refer to a Macbook with 8 cores and 16G memory.

-### 1. Download genome data
+### 1. Download genomes

 Download genomic data and metadata from the Genome Taxonomy Database.
 Anticipate long downloads as the files are very large (~100G total uncompressed).